jetbrains-academy/alpha-zero-course/Introduction/Working_with_the_course/task.md

 We have made every effort to ensure that working with the course is as comfortable as possible.
 For this purpose, we have gathered all the necessary information on the [course web page](https://academy.jetbrains.com/course/build-games-with-ai-and-alphazero).
-You can view your progress in the course, run the course in the IDE, and check the status of your trial license.

 ![](images/cover.svg)

 You can close the IDE and return to the course at any time.
-To do this, go to [the course page](https://academy.jetbrains.com/course/build-games-with-ai-and-alphazero) and click the _Launch_ button.
+To do this, click the _Launch_ button.

 ![](images/launch_button.svg)